This page is for shows wanting to perform at AMC and needing to

 The picture (right) shows what AMC calls the Main Room laid out for an Edinburgh Folk Club gig.
 This is more or less how AMC sets it up (although EFC do not use a back-cloth nor a clearly defined floor area as the stage.
 In the picture the stage area is where the harp is and the front of the stage is defined by the small tables as shown.

-There is no back-stage or wings but there are dressing rooms on the next level up (stairs, no lift).
+There is no back-stage or wings but there is (currently) a dressing room off the downstairs bar (stairs, no lift).
 The venue's public toilets and disabled toilet and wash-hand basins (hot/cold water) are adjacent.
-We do not supply towels in dressing rooms.
+We do not supply towels in the dressing room.

 PA System, lighting etc